China:10 Amazing Places (including Travel Tips)

 3. Walk the City Wall of Nanjing

-Nanjing literally means ‘Southern Capital’, and held this position at various times from 229BC to 1949.
+Nanjing means ‘Southern Capital’, and held this position at various times from 229BC to 1949.

-The city has an incredible history through the reign of various dynasties but also a period of sadness in 1937 when 300,000 Nanjingese were massacred by the invading Imperial Army of Japan.
+The city has an incredible history through the reign of various dynasties but also a period of sadness in 1937 when the invading Imperial Army of Japan massacred 300,000 Nanjingese.

 Points of Interest to visit in Nanjing:

-- Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders
+• Memorial Hall of the Victims of Nanjing Massacre by Japanese Invaders

-Besides walking the Nanjing City Wall, a visit to the famous Presidential Palace is a must-see in Nanjing.
+Besides walking the Nanjing City Wall, visiting the famous Presidential Palace is a must-see in Nanjing.

 To visit the mausoleum of Sun Yat-sen, you will need to take the metro to Purple Mountain.